MOSES * EGYPT * SPAETH

 "... this re-assessment of the historical circumstances of Moses ...is not only serious, but also vivid historiography ...".

-Leo Hjortsoe, University Lecturer in Classic Philology, - the University of Copenhagen
+Leo Hjortsoe, University Lecturer in Classical Philology, - the University of Copenhagen

 _